CaenJones/ChromeSEC/README.md

 ## Sh1mmer
 Sh1mmer is an exploit that takes advantage of how factory shims are verified for the device.
 By only checking the kernel signature, it was possible to modify the normal shim image to allow users to manipulate the device.

-In order to fix Sh1mmer on Ti50 devices, Google would have to roll all shim keys on the board, however this has still not happened as of Kv4.
+In order to fix Sh1mmer on Ti50 devices Google has had to roll all shim keys on the boards, however this has happened to some boards like `nissa` on around v124.
 On older Cr50 systems, it is currently impossible to patch Sh1mmer.
 Admins can still track Sh1mmer usage in their workspace by checking for old device policy sync dates in the admin console and removing enrollment permissions for general users.